dojoengine/dojo/packages/readme.md

 ### Create React App

-The bare minimum Dojo world
+The bare minimum Dojo world using the Dojo starter positions

 ## Contributing